ganiesenov/ganiesenov/README.md

-- 👋 Hi, I’m Gani
+- 👋 Hi, I’m Gani.
+I am a PhD student and Senior Data Scientist.
+I love learning new technologies and keep up with Innovations!
 - 👀 I’m interested in Artificial Intelligence and Machine Learning
 - 🌱 I’m currently learning Data Science and Data Analysis
-- 💞️ I’m looking to collaborate on DS projects
-- 📫 You can reach me by via my email address ganiesenov@gmail.com

 <!---
 ganiesenov/ganiesenov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.